 • 1 medium onion sliced thin

-• 1 28oz jar of crushed tomatoes fire roasted ones are particularly delicious!
+• 1 28oz jar of crushed tomatoes fire-roasted ones are particularly delicious!

-• 1 cup spring water
+• 1 cup water

-• 2 tsp sea salt
+• 2 teaspoon sea salt

-• 1 tsp freshly ground pepper
+• 1 teaspoon freshly ground pepper

-• ½ tsp cayenne pepper (I used a little bit more)
+• ½ teaspoon cayenne pepper

 Loving Preparation – Delicious Stuffed Cabbage Leaves